myreen/tda283_website/pages/about.md

 ---------------

-The course has a practical goal: the participants will build a compiler for a small programming language called Javalette.
+The course has a practical goal: the participants will build a compiler for a small programming language called \$javalette\$.
 Javalette is an imperative language, a subset of C and of Java.

 The complete project will include one front end (lexer, parser and type-checker)